 - Measurement of AFP and hCG is mandatory in the management of germ cell tumours.

-- In some high-risk patients, measurement of AFP, CA-125, or CA 19-9 may aid early detection of hepatocellular carcinoma, ovarian cancer or pancreatic cancer.
+- In some high-risk patients, measurement of AFP, CA-125 or CA 19-9 may aid early detection of hepatocellular carcinoma, ovarian cancer or pancreatic cancer.

 Prostate specific antigen

-See separate article Prostate Specific Antigen (PSA).
+See also separate Prostate Specific Antigen (PSA) article.

 - The positive predictive value of PSA levels in prostate cancer greater than 4 ng/mL is 20-30%.
 This rises to 50% when PSA levels exceed 10 ng/mL.

 - Nevertheless, 20-30% of men with prostate cancer have PSA levels within normal ranges.